 Applicants must be able to commit to a weekly four-hour shift (same day and time each week) for a 12-month period.
 We will be unable to accommodate any schedule changes during this period.

 College volunteers will be placed in a pre-determined service area.
-Upon completion of their initial 12-month commitment, College Volunteer Program participants may request to be reassigned to another service area, depending on availability.
+Upon completion of their initial 12-month commitment, college volunteers may request to be reassigned to another service area, depending on availability.

 College volunteers may request a letter of reference upon completion of 12 months of service.